 The reed blades are operated by a wire coil that generates a magnetic field.
 Sometimes early failures can occur because of weakness in the coil or its connections, but generally the coils are very reliable in service, since manufacturing screening eliminates these early failures.

 Other than the flexing of the reed blades inside its sealed glass envelope there are no moving parts to wear out.
 This leads to an extraordinarily long mechanical (low current) life compared to electromagnetic relays.
-The mechanical life of the reed relays used by Pickering Interfaces is well in excess of 1 billion operations.
+The mechanical life of the reed relays the we use is well in excess of one billion operations.
 Furthermore, failures during the service interval are rare, so the number of failures per billion operations in the first billion operations is significantly less in than in subsequent billions of operations.
 If a matrix, for example, was being exercised with cross points being randomly closed it is likely most, or all, of the cross points will survive at least the billion mechanical operations.
 A calculation based on, for example, making an assumption on how many operations per hour are performed on each switch, does not lead to a sensible MTBF estimate for the matrix as the user is applying end of life criteria to the component.

 It should be noted that products using either lower grade reed relays (for example using rhodium contacts) or electromechanical relays will not necessarily have this performance.
 They may have failures associated with degraded contact materials even at low signal levels, since materials used in lower grade reed relays have lower grade contact materials and levels of cleanliness within the glass envelope.